HankHsu20000608/HankHsu20000608.github.io/index.md

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+This is Hank Hsu's blog.

 ![Image of fast.ai logo](images/logo.png)
+(so I need to upload the image in the same file?)

-## This is a title
+## This is a titlelelelle

 And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+Posts will appear after this file. ohhh this is so cool i'm creating my github page!